 Vacation.
 Vacations are my favorite thing.
-They give you the ability to forget your entire stressful life for a whole week.
+They give you the ability to forget your stressful life for a whole week.

 Forget your daily schedule.